Lt. Freddie Turrentine with the St. Clair County Sheriff’s Department said the roadblocks were part of the 2013 National Roadside Survey.

-“We’re just trying to help them collect data so they can better understand what’s going on,” Turrentine said. “
+“We’re just trying to help them collect data so they can better understand what’s going on,” he said.

-According to Turrentine, the Bibb County Sheriff’s Office also participated in the survey.
+According to Turrentine, the Bibb County Sheriff’s Department also participated in the survey.

-“St. Clair and Bibb are the only two counties in the state that participated in this survey that I know about,” Turrentine said.
+“St. Clair and Bibb are the only two counties in the state that participated in this survey, that I know about,” he said.
 “They very well may want to come back again in 5-10 years.
 I just don’t know.”

 Contact Gary Hanner at email@example.com.